 As Ascent aims to treat the whole child, we work hard to offer a number of holistic treatment methods to accompany traditional therapies for oppositional defiant disorder.
 These may include:

 - Sensory rooms

 - Therapy gym

 Continuing Care and Levels of Treatment

-At Ascent Children’s Health Services, we are proud to offer a number of programs to meet your child’s needs.
-Our Child Health Management Services (CHMS) is designed for children who have developmental disorders and focus upon management of these conditions and any co-occurring conditions.
+At Ascent Children’s Health Services in Arkansas, we are proud to offer a number of treatment options to meet your child’s needs.
+Our Child Health Management Services (CHMS) is designed for children who have developmental disorders and focus on management of these conditions and any co-occurring conditions.
 CHMS is offered as a day treatment or an outpatient basis.
 We also offer Rehabilitative Services for Persons with Mental Illness (RSPMI) for children struggling with various mental health conditions at the day treatment or outpatient program level.
 We will make sure that your child is enrolled in the least restrictive setting based upon the findings of the treatment team.

 Each year, we will conduct assessments and evaluations to determine if your child is still in need of our services.
 If your child has been deemed able to step-down into another program, Ascent offers a formal discharge transition to ensure that there is a set plan for continuing treatment needs when the time for discharge grows near.
 Your child may transition from our day program to our outpatient program or from our outpatient program into the public school system.
 We’ll continue to monitor your child’s progress and ensure that the aftercare plan meets all of his or her ongoing treatment needs.
 We offer follow-up visits to your home to check in on your child’s progress.